fetaplop/m1-project-game/Readme.md

 ## MVP / Main Features
 - Arrows (boxes to begin with) fall on their assigned "lanes" from screen top to bottom.
-	- Player has to hit the corresponding key when the arrow falls to the bottom (to a set y-value).
+- Player has to hit the corresponding key when the arrow falls to the bottom to a set hit area represented by a box.
-	- Player gets points for hitting the  correct key at the right time.
+- Player gains points for hitting the correct key when it is aligned with its corresponding box.
+(Player loses pts for incorrect key)
 - Game lasts for a set time, "song length".
 Game ends when time runs out.
-    - Gain pts for correct key (maybe lose pts for wrong key)

 ## Backlog